 Paver Pedestal System is indeed a wise and practical solution for North America’s concerns on decking.
 It offers a method that is perfectly fit to its climate, durable pavers, low cost maintenance, lifetime service and a great support to Green Roof system.

 “The definition of ‘interlock’ is: to connect so that motion of any part is constrained by another”.

 Interlocking pavers are most commonly made from cement or concrete, and tend to simulate the effects of cobblestone pathways.

 This special interlocking feature enables pavers to be easily installed without the use of mortar.
 Interlocking pavers

 have the advantage of being an easy self-installation paving material for the homeowner or contractor.

 Interlocking pavers connect together through the use of sand, and can cover any patio, decking, driveway or walkway.
 Virtually any application that bricks or concrete would be used for, interlocking pavers is another alternative.

 Interlocking pavers are available in many colors and designs.
 They are modular, meaning that they connect together to form a variety of geometric designs.

-When installed properly, the combination of the pavers, bedding sand, edge restraint and joint sand causes them to bind, allowing the paver units to become a unified whole.
+When installed properly, the combination of the paver pedestal system, bedding sand, edge restraint and joint sand causes them to bind, allowing the paver units to become a unified whole.

 Interlocking paver blocks have the ability to transfer loads and stresses laterally by means of an arching of bridging between units, spreading the load over a large area, reduces the stress thereby allowing heavier loads and traffic over sub-bases which normally would require heavily reinforced concrete.